 THE NEW CALL FOR THE 2021/2 INTAKE WILL OPEN IN THE AUTUMN.

 We invite applications for Visiting Scholars on the new European Master’s in Technology for Translation and Interpreting (EM TTI) course.

-We encourage visiting scholars who can show teaching and research experience with an industrial emphasis in the subjects to be taught and in accordance to the modules listed in EM TTI.
+We encourage visiting scholars who can show teaching and research experience with an industrial emphasis in the subjects taught within the EM TTI modules.

-Applicants are invited to apply as a Visiting Scholar to any of the 3 core partners:
+Applicants are invited to apply as a Visiting Scholar at one of the following three Partners:

 Scholars/guest lecturers should:

 - bring concrete added value to the EM TTI intake in terms of student-centred teaching, research activities, Master’s thesis support, academic and professional networking, etc.;

 - following their visiting scholar activities, contribute to the promotion and dissemination of the Erasmus Mundus Programme and, more specifically, the EM TTI programme at their university and country of origin;